nicmak/BC-SearchApp/README.md

 At Jane we do a lot on the frontend.
 We care deeply about user experience, performance, and readability.
 We've provided a skeleton React component that is meant to help users fill in the City field in an address form.

+Feel free to create new components, and/or use any npm packages you like.
+Also, you may commit directly to master, up to you.

 Build out the CityField component to satisfy the following:

 ### Function